getsentry/sentry-react-native/docs/index.rst

 .. admonition:: note

-   This is an early beta release that only supports iOS.
-If you require Android support
+   This is an early beta release with various different levels of support. iOS is best supported if you are also using the native extension and if not we fall back to raven-js' basic react-native support.

 Installation
 ------------